takeltez/memory_allocator/README.md

 # Memory allocator

 ## description
- Memory allocator for GNU/Linux based on C
+ Memory allocator for GNU/Linux applications which are based on C

  Run **allocator** for appeal internal test function with allocated memory state demonstration
  Run **time measuring program** for time comparasion between this allocator and standart malloc/free functions